mlcommons/medperf/docs/getting_started/setup.md

 The MedPerf client can be configured by creating or modifying ["`profiles`"](../concepts/profiles.md).
 A profile is a set of configuration parameters used by the client during runtime.
 MedPerf comes with two already created profiles: the `default` and `test` profiles.

 The `default` profile is the active one by default, and is preconfigured so that the client communicates with the main MedPerf server ([api.medperf.org](https://api.medperf.org){target="\_blank"}).
-For the purposes of the tutorial, we will be using the `test` profile as it is preconfigured so that the client communicates with the local server.
+For the purposes of the tutorial, you will be using the `test` profile as it is preconfigured so that the client communicates with the local server.

 To activate the `test` profile, run the following command: